JelsikJozef/HabithonAI/src/gui/README.md

 Install (GUI-only)
 - From repo root:
   - pip install -r requirements-gui.txt
+    - This installs Presidio + spaCy and the required spaCy language models (en, de, xx) automatically.
   - Or: pip install PySide6
+    - If you choose this minimal install, also install Presidio and spaCy:
+      - pip install presidio-analyzer spacy
+      - And install at least one spaCy model:
+        - python3 -m spacy download en_core_web_sm

 Run (development)
 - The GUI package lives under src/gui.
 Ensure that the repository's src/ directory